nipy/nipy/doc/glossary.rst

       distinctive feature of the GPL license is that it requires that any code derived from GPL code also uses a GPL license.
 It also requires that any code that is statically or dynamically linked to GPL code has a GPL-compatible license.
-See also: http://en.wikipedia.org/wiki/GNU_General_Public_License
+See: http://en.wikipedia.org/wiki/GNU_General_Public_License

    ICA